 Time Step 3: December 20, 2020 to January 19, 2021 (1 month).

-For each time step, we performed the sentiment analysis using the tweet document to derive the OSD and subsequently the observed opinions (using equation 1) for each PFA.
+For each time step, we performed the sentiment analysis using the tweet document to derive the OSD and subsequently the observed opinions (using equation 1) for each Pfa.
 We then performed the statistical testing using the approach described in section 3.2c.
-We perform 999 replications of each OSD documents for each PFA and for each time step.
-In all, a total of 42 PFAs x 3 time steps x 999 replicas = 125,874 data simulations were conducted.
+We perform 999 replications of each OSD documents for each Pfa and for each time step.
+In all, a total of 42 Pfas x 3 time steps x 999 replicas = 125,874 data simulations were conducted.
 In order to determine whether an observation is considered significant for a two-tail test, we adopt the convention of 5% level, meaning each side of expected distribution is cut at 2.5% corresponding to a p-value of 0.025.

 5. Results